🧠

 How much is stress really costing me?

-Chronic workplace stress costs the US economy over $300 billion per year in lost productivity, absenteeism, and healthcare.
-For individuals, it typically adds up to thousands per year in extra healthcare spending, reduced cognitive performance, and years off your lifespan.
+Chronic workplace stress costs the US economy over $300 billion per year in lost productivity, absenteeism, and healthcare, per American Institute of Stress workplace cost estimates and a 2017 Gallup State of the Global Workplace report.
+For individuals, it typically adds up to $2-5K/year in extra healthcare spending, measurable cognitive performance decline (multiple meta-analyses converge on ~10-20% impairment under chronic activation), and reduced life expectancy (Whitehall II study, BMJ, tracks the multi-decade gradient).
 Our stress cost calculator makes it personal.

 Can I really quantify procrastination?